ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 You should not get any error & nvcc should show cuda version 10.2.89 or something similar.
 ### Note (Aditional Info):
+- It's recommended to install Nvidia graphics driver during cuda installation rather than manually as shown previously if you are a beginner.
 - It's necessary to double check Nvidia Graphics driver supported cuda version.
 Otherwise, we won't be able to use matching version of tensorflow later in this tutorial.
 - You can manually follow the instruction to download and install cuda on your system.
 Go to this link for more info: https://developer.nvidia.com/cuda-downloads .
 - You can get documentation of post installation instruction here: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions.